 Q: What areas does the Department of Radio-Television-Film emphasize, such as TV production, preparation for jobs in Hollywood, preparation for making independent films, or development of specific skills like editing, audio mixing, etc.?

 A: The undergraduate curriculum encompasses courses in production, screenwriting, and media studies.
 Students have a great deal of flexibility in the selection of their courses and can create a broader or narrower focus for their Radio-Television-Film education.
-For additional details, please refer to the undergraduate curriculum pages on the Radio-Television-Film web site.
+For additional details, please refer to the undergraduate curriculum pages: Guide to Media Production Courses and Guide to Media Studies Courses.

 Q: When I come to visit, how do I make an appointment to talk with someone about Radio-Television-Film?

 A: We regret that we are not able to offer individual appointments for prospective students.
 However, you are welcome to attend a guided tour and information session on selected Friday afternoons.
 We also suggest that you visit the Office of Admissions and take a campus tour.

 In addition, there is printed material available in the hallway outside the Radio-Television-Film office, including information about self-guided tours of labs and studios.
 You are welcome to this information at any time.

 Q: How could I get involved in filmmaking before I start taking production classes?

 A: One of the most popular ways to get involved on campus with filmmaking is through the University Filmmakers' Alliance.
 In addition, you can review the crew calls on the online production resource, "The Cage."

 We also recommend that you volunteer with any of the university or city-wide film festivals that take place year-round.

 Q: What kind of editing programs do you use in your classes?